SalesforceLabs/ampscript-core/README.md

 ## Roadmap
-* VSCode plugin
 * Increase supported feature
-* A 95% compatibility target for supporting ampscript functions, with mockability for local execution.
 * SSJS & GTL
 * Static code analysis tools to identify and remediate performance or security issues